 New Article 182 of the Bankruptcy Act speeds things up but reduces confidentiality

 This article by Marco Grappa and Luca Sala (Partners di PGS Consulenti) underlines how Article 182-septies aims to encourage achievement of the majorities provided for under Article 182-bis, allowing possible disagreement between credit institutions.
-The new majorities might in future replace current procedures in accordance with Article 67, which however, being private in nature, do not require court intervention and ensure a greater degree of confidentiality in relation to customers and suppliers.
+The new majorities might in future replace current procedures in accordance with Article 67, which however, being private in nature, do not require court intervention and ensure a greater degree of confidentiality in relation to customers and suppliers.26 June 2015

 The delicate task of the independent expert in company crises